'Why Religion?' Asks 'How Hearts Can Heal' After Tragedy

 Those things I think are more meaningful to me than sets of beliefs.
 I react the way I do because Christianity in particular was formulated in the 4th century as a set of doctrines in the Nicene Creed, as you know.
 And, you know, that's all very nice for the 4th century, but I don't find that a compelling statement for me.
 So I don't think it - for me it feels like so much a matter of what you believe but how you engage these traditions, how you live into them and share them with other people.
 But that's why for me it is not simply one tradition that speaks to it.

-GROSS: So when you describe your version of religion as a practice, are there things - are there rituals or ceremonies or prayers from whatever religion that is a part of your practice, or do you see, like, scholarship as being rituals or ceremonies or prayers from whatever religion that is a part of your practice, or do you see, like, scholarship as being the practice - like, understanding and making connections as being the practice?
+GROSS: So when you describe your version of religion as a practice, are there things - are there rituals or ceremonies or prayers from whatever religion that is a part of your practice, or do you see, like, scholarship as being the practice - like, understanding and making connections as being the practice?

 PAGELS: I do it all (laughter).
 I love scholarship and research.
 It's a wonderful part of my life.
 I go to an Episcopal church often.
 I love the music.
 I - the person who's the priest there is a man of spiritual depth, which I deeply appreciate.
 I go to yoga almost every day.
 That's a physical and also contemplative practice - meditate sometimes.
 I walk in the woods, see my friends - I would say all of it.
 I don't mean to mean that this is - it's all part of a whole mosaic of different parts of one's life.
 But I do have a sense that seeking for what I would call a spiritual dimension and engaging it is something that is very important to my life.
 That's why I said - when people say, are you religious?
 I say yes, incorrigibly.
 That doesn't mean that I, you know, go to church every day.
 It means that I'm enormously susceptible to what you spoke of before - the music, the rituals, the traditions, the prayers that I find there and also, too, those that we create.
 I wrote about also creating rituals, and many people do that.
 Many artists do that.
 And what many artists do is, feels to me, very closely akin to what I'm talking about.